 Here’s how to separate the marketing from the product.

-Before I got into fermenting, I’ll admit that I enjoyed store-bought kombucha, thinking that it was healthy.
-However, I probably would have been better off drinking water.
-Pasteurized kombucha is sweet, acidic, and not at all probiotic.
+Before I got into fermenting, I’ll admit that I enjoyed store-bought kombucha, thinking that it was a fun and healthy beverage.
+As it turns out, I would have been better off drinking water.
+Most brands of kombucha are fairly similar to soda pop: sweet, acidic, and not at all probiotic.

 How to Tell if store-bought kombucha is probiotic